World Press Freedom Index 2026: India Ranks 142nd

 - Reporters Without Borders (RSF)

-Q2.
-Which country topped the World Press Freedom Index 2026?
+Q3.
+Which country consistently topped the World Press Freedom Index for the tenth consecutive year in 2026?

 - Denmark